 Finally, a values statement suggests something about your core beliefs.
 These are meant to be foundational and inspirational.
 For Google, it was, "Do No Harm."
 In your case, it may be, "Serve the Community."
-While this might seem trite, it is useful to recall the core values when decision making starts to focus too much on what is in the best interest of the organization rather than the client.
-In this instance, what you do is not about the organization, it is about serving your community.
+While this might seem trite, it is useful to recall the core value when decision making starts to focus too much on what is in the best interest of the organization.
+In this instance, what you do is not about the organization; it is about serving your community.